Chiefs-Ravens: How to Watch the Game For Free - Making Television Easy Again!

 TV Answer Man, I’m a big Ravens fan but we cut the cord a few weeks ago.
 Do you have any suggestions on how we can watch the game against the Chiefs without having to subscribe to cable again? — Marcus, Glen Burnie, Maryland.

-Marcus, the AFC Championship game between the Kansas City Chiefs and Baltimore Ravens will take place this Sunday (January 28) from M&T Stadium at 3 p.m.
+Marcus, the AFC Championship game between the Kansas City Chiefs and Baltimore Ravens will take place today (January 28) from M&T Stadium at 3 p.m.
 ET.
 The Ravens are three-point favorites although the Chiefs are the defending Super Bowl champs.

 The game will be available on CBS and Paramount+.
 You can watch the game on your CBS affiliate (WJZ-TV in the Baltimore market) for free via an antenna.
 However, if you can’t pick up the CBS signal from your home, there is another way to watch for free.